Contingent vs Retained Search: Which Hospitality Recruiting Model Works Best?

 Choosing the Right Recruiting Model for Hospitality Success

-There is no single recruiting model that works best for every hospitality hire.
-The real advantage comes from understanding the differences between contingent vs retained recruiting, and applying each model where it delivers the greatest value.
+There is no single best recruitment model for every hospitality hire.
+The advantage lies in understanding the key differences between contingent vs retained recruitment and applying each where it delivers the most value.

-• Retained search provides depth, discretion, and confidence when leadership impact, candidate quality, and long-term success matter most.
+Retained search provides depth, discretion, and confidence when leadership impact and long-term success matter most.

-Used together, these models form a powerful, adaptable talent acquisition strategy.
+Used together, these approaches create a powerful, adaptable hiring strategy.

 Let’s get you to GREAT.

-If you’re evaluating your next hospitality hire or want guidance on which recruiting model fits your needs, connect with Patrice & Associates to build a recruiting strategy designed for lasting success.
+If you’re evaluating your next hire or assessing your company’s hiring strategy, connect with Patrice & Associates for expert guidance built for hospitality leadership.

 Back